Where Innovation and Talent Integrate

 Director of Engineering

-Mr. Barry received his Bachelor of Science in Chemical Engineering at Arizona State University, and his Masters in Business Administration (MBA) from the University of Phoenix.
+Mr. Barry holds a B.S. in Chemical Engineering at Arizona State University and his M.B.A. from the University of Phoenix.

 Vice President of Finance

-Mr. Hudson received his BSME from Cal Poly SLO and holds an MBA from University of Colorado.
+Mr. Hudson holds his B.S.M.E. from Cal Poly SLO and an M.B.A. from University of Colorado.
 Mr. Hudson also attended Colorado Technical University where he completed numerous electrical engineering classes in support of his emphasis in microelectronics.